Find a book

 We can send a book a month for six or twelve months - the perfect gift.
 More »

-On this page we give a new perspective on each of our books, starting with Persephone Book No. 1 and continuing every two weeks.
+On this page, once a month we give a new perspective on one of our books.

 Persephone Books No. 108: The Happy Tree by Rosalind Murray

 ‘… my life has been a very ordinary one; no adventures, nothing dramatic, just the same sort of life as most of the women I meet in the street and think so dull.’
 On the eve of her fortieth birthday, Helen Woodruffe looks back over her life, recording ‘the people and the places, and the choices and mistakes …’.

 No need to apologise for spoilers: the outline is drawn in the first short chapter of The Happy Tree.
 Helen Woodruffe has lived for nine years in a street of ugly houses, with ugly gardens, which she barely notices and no longer minds.
 She is aware that her youth has gone, and does not mind that.
 Memories which she had been afraid to bring to the surface no longer have the power to hurt.
 ‘I do not mind about anything very much now, except, I suppose, John.'
 John we take to be her son, and that ‘I suppose’ is so sad.
 Walter, in bed, asleep, spoken of without tenderness, must be her husband, but not the man she loved.
 Numb now to all emotion, she asks herself (and us) ‘if Hugo were alive still, would it be like this?’
 Writing over a period of little more than twelve hours, sometimes at a hectic pace, at other times pausing to linger on the smallest detail, often in short, almost staccato, sentences, as though forcing herself to tell a story she can hardly bear, she occasionally lifts her pen and turn to speak directly to us, to explain, what she calls ‘the deadening’, how a life, once so full of joy, came to be hollowed out.